Mandala/covert/README.md

 ## Installation

-Download the release source code and make the script available on your path by modifying your `$PATH` variable or put it somewhere like `/usr/bin` or `/usr/local/bin` so you can invoke the `covert` tool from any directories.
+Download the script from [project release page](https://github.com/withmandala/covert/releases) and make the script available on your path by modifying your `$PATH` variable or put it somewhere like `/usr/bin` or `/usr/local/bin` so you can invoke the `covert` tool from any directories.

 ## Usage